 NOTE: Indoor blower motor is 230v single phase, see wiring diagram for details.

 WARNING

-Failure to follow this warning could result in property damage, personal injury, and/or death.
+Failure to follow this warning could result in personal injury, death and/or property damage.

 Turn off electric power supply at disconnect switch or service panel before removing access or service panels from unit.